Deja Kelly: Early life and high school career

 Kelly developed an interest in basketball at age five, playing on courts in San Antonio, Texas.
 She trained under the guidance of her mother, Theresa Nunn, who also coached her on the Amateur Athletic Union circuit.
 Kelly drew inspiration from Skylar Diggins-Smith.
 She began playing varsity basketball as a freshman at Lady Bird Johnson High School in San Antonio.
 In her first year with the team, Kelly averaged 19.2 points, 3.4 steals and 3.1 assists per game and was named San Antonio Express-News Newcomer of the Year.
 As a sophomore, she averaged 27.7 points and 7.6 rebounds per game, making the San Antonio Express-News Super Team.

 Kelly transferred to Duncanville High School in Duncanville, Texas for her junior season.
 She hoped to gain more national attention by playing at a larger school.
 Kelly averaged 16 points per game as a junior.
-She was named District 8-6A Offensive MVP and received SportsDayHS All-Area third team honors from the The Dallas Morning News.
+She was named District 8-6A Offensive MVP and received SportsDayHS All-Area third team honors from The Dallas Morning News.
 In her senior season, Kelly averaged 23.5 points, 4.9 rebounds, 2.6 assists and 3.7 steals per game, leading Duncanville to the Class 6A state championship.
 She earned SportsDayHS Player of the Year and Texas Gatorade Player of the Year recognition.
 Kelly was selected to play in the McDonald's All-American Game and Jordan Brand Classic, which were canceled due to the COVID-19 pandemic.